- Created on the 4 October, 2017.

 Casein ELISA kit is a procedure intended for quantitative measurement of bovine casein in food (such as bread crumbs, chocolate, cookies, soy products, sausage, orange juice and wine).
 This assay has a minimum analytical sensitivity limit of 0.04 ppm.

-The minimum detection sensitivity level of casein using this casein ELISA kit was 0.04 ppm.
-The standard assay range for this kit is 0.2 – 6.0 ppm.
+The minimum detection sensitivity level of casein using current casein ELISA kit was 0.04 ppm.
+The standard range for this assay is 0.2 – 6.0 ppm.

 - Development of a sensitive ELISA for the detection of casein-containing fining agents in red and white wines.
 J Agric Food Chem.
 (2014) 62 (28): 6803-12.
 Deckwart M., et al.